-As schools remain closed and students continue their education from home, it is imperative that emergency resources allocated for education reach all students equally and provide all students with the ability to continue learning during this crisis.
-The CARES Act provided a good start to doing so, allocating nearly \$31 billion for educational services.
-However, there remains concern regarding challenges to online learning for vulnerable students, including low-income, rural, and special education students.
-We urge Congress to do the following to ensure that all students are able to maintain a quality education:
+As schools begin the process of starting the 2020-21 year, whether in person or remote, it is imperative that emergency resources ensure quality education to foster positive development.
+The CARES Act allocated \$30.75 billion for educational services.
+However, there remains concern regarding challenges in online learning for vulnerable students, such as low-income, rural, and special education students.
+Beyond that, large projected revenue losses means states and municipalities have tighter budgets, which will almost certainly lead to decreased spending on schools in the coming year.
+Through supporting public schools, we urge Congress to do the following to ensure that all students are able to maintain a quality education.